Muslin: Medicine

 Surgeons use muslin gauze in cerebrovascular neurosurgery to wrap around aneurysms or intracranial vessels at risk for bleeding.
 The thought is that the gauze reinforces the artery and helps prevent rupture.
 It is often used for aneurysms that, due to their size or shape, cannot be microsurgically clipped or coiled.

 Recognition

 Many travelers and merchants of the 13th and 14th centuries praised Bengal muslin, and claimed it as the best muslin.
 From the Mughal rulers to the European colonial rulers, Bengal's muslins were recognized for their superiority, with the muslins produced at Sonargaon being the best.

 In 2013, the traditional art of Jamdani weaving in Bangladesh was included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
-In 2020, Dhakai muslin was given Geographical indication status as a product of Bangladesh.
-In 2024, Banglar Muslin (or Bengal Muslin) was granted Geographical Indication status as a product of West Bengal."
+In 2020, Dhakai Muslin was given a geographical indication status as a product of Bangladesh.
+In 2024, Banglar Muslin (or Bengal Muslin) was granted geographical indication status as a product of West Bengal, India.